jdf2e/rocketact/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug Report
-about: Create a report to help us improve
+about: Did something not work?
 title: "[Bug] "
 labels: ''
 assignees: ''

 ---
+# 🐛 bug report

 **Describe the bug**
 A clear and concise description of what the bug is.